 From 2012 to 2020, Dr. Terrell Shockley served as the first Diversity Officer for the College of Education.
 As Diversity Officer, she created the COE's diversity website, designed and implemented a robust Diversity Plan, and led several initiatives.
 These initiatives include but are not limited to: developing and supporting a vast portfolio of courses centering inclusion and social justice, advocating and securing a separate space in the College for nursing young children, leading and organizing a joint event with the Graduate Student Organization on building community, collaborating with other Diversity Officers at UMD to form an ATP and AEP Diversity Charge, participating in the development of policies around climate survey data, and leading in critical conversations (and book reviews) to build awareness about the impact of systemic racism, specifically after the tragic deaths of the late Lt.
 Richard Collins, III, and George Floyd.
 She also joined and remains an active member of the UMD Diversity Education Task Force.

 Dr. Terrell Shockley researches culturally and linguistically diverse, marginalized, and under-represented learners who identify as Black, Latina/o/x, and/or Native American (BLNA) and their experiences in STEM, literacy, and exceptional education contexts.
-Specifically, she is a counter-narrativist and STEMinist conducting qualitative and quantitative research on access to rigorous and culturally responsive instruction, counter-examples to stereotypical, deficit-laden performance gaps, language bias, and opportunities for equity in education.
+Specifically, she is a counter-narrativist and STEMinist conducting qualitative and quantitative research on access to rigorous and culturally responsive instruction, counter-examples to stereotypical-deficit-laden performance gaps, challenges with language bias, and opportunities for equity in education.
 She is the author of The Pilot, a children's book and counter-narrative that encourages readers to consider stereotypes of women in STEM fields.
 Dr. Terrell Shockley presents The Pilot to audiences throughout the United States and abroad in English, Spanish, and French.

 Research, Fellowships, Prizes, and Awards

-2019: Carillon Faculty $15,000
+2019: Carillon Faculty - $15,000

-2018: Carillon Faculty $15,000
+2018: Carillon Faculty - $15,000

-2017: Undergraduate Faculty Fellow $5,000
+2017: Undergraduate Faculty Fellow - $5,000

-2016: iSeries Faculty $5,000
+2016: iSeries Faculty - $5,000

-2015: Cultural Competence Course Initiative $2,000
+2015: Cultural Competence Course Initiative - $2,000

-2014: Cultural Competence Course Initiative $1,000
+2014: Cultural Competence Course Initiative - $1,000

-2012: Office of International Initiatives $600
+2012: Office of International Initiatives - $600

-2011: Goldhaber Travel Award $200
+2011: Goldhaber Travel Award - $200

 Audubon Naturalist Society: Taking Nature Black Award (2021)